redhat-nfvpe/helm-ansible-template-exporter/hack/README.md

-###  Steps to build an Operator from a existing Helm charts
+###  Steps to build an operator from an existing helm charts

 ##### ./hack/build-operator.sh -h
 ~~~